-To many, modern performance management process may mean fairly straight forward & mundane – that’s what managers do, right?
+To many, the modern performance management process may mean fairly straightforward & mundane – that’s what managers do, right?
 Unfortunately, most supervisors seem to have missed the memo on that one.
 According to Forbes, almost 80% of knowledge workers in the United States are not managed well.
 They do not feel encouraged, supported, or motivated to do a good job.

 A major component behind flawed performance management is annual performance reviews.
 It is high time companies abandon this process, for a simple reason:

-Annual reviews are not enough to help your company be at its competitive best.
+The annual performance review is not enough to help your company be at its competitive best.
 They are insufficient at providing an accurate assessment of employee performance & there is no follow-up.
-The resulting data is not strong enough to objectively take decisions about the employee’s lifecycle in the organization.
+The resulting data is not strong enough to objectively make decisions about the employee’s lifecycle in the organization.

-Finally, the annual review process is not very engaging.
+Finally, the annual performance review process is not very engaging.
 Keep employee check-ins at a shorter and more frequent cadence.
-Once a year reviews cannot inspire or motivate individuals for a long term.
+Once-a-year reviews cannot inspire or motivate individuals for the long term.
 Probably a few weeks at best.
 This encouragement is however possible by increasing the effectiveness of the performance management process.

 Defining Performance Management

-Start by establishing goals and expectations for your employees.
+Start by establishing employee and business goals and expectations for your employees.
 This starts with clear and specific job descriptions.
 Outline every responsibility that the individual will have to undertake.
 When you hire an employee for any role, they should receive a copy of these requirements.
 Next, have the manager or supervisor take time to discuss these responsibilities with the new hire.
 This way, they can explain what those activities would look like in practice.
 Afterward, establish a clear time frame to meet these goals.
-Educate them on the importance of these initiatives and how it may affect or create an impact on the overall team progress.
+Educate them on the importance of these initiatives through frequent conversations and how they may affect or create an impact on the overall team progress.

 That said, even the most perfect hires still need guidance.
 You can help your employees develop those talents further.
 Set up a support system where individuals can freely seek help from their colleagues as well as managers whenever required.
-This is especially beneficial to ensure every team member has equal opportunity to improve and perform well.
+Succession planning is also necessary to maintain continuity.
+This is especially beneficial to ensure every team member has an equal opportunity to improve and perform well.

 Assessments should happen regularly.
 You do not need formal write-ups every time, but you should keep a record of your coaching activities.
 This will help you see where your team is lacking and notice if there is a trend.